kevinushey/blog/posts/2016-09-14-pitfalls-in-writing-portable-c++98-code.Rmd

 What happened here?
 Well:

 1. `'\xa1'` (normally, the '¡' character in latin-1 or UTF-8 locales) is assigned to a `char`,
-2. Because the integer value of `'\xa1'` (161) lies outside the range of a `char`, it's converted to `-95`,
+2. Because the integer value of `'\xa1'` (`161`) lies outside the range of a `char`, it's converted to `-95` (`161 - 256`, wrapping around),
-3. Because `-95` is not representable as an `unsigned char`, the program is undefined.
+3. Because `-95` is not representable as an `unsigned char`, the program is undefined,
 4. Solaris takes the 'undefined' interpretation literally, and gives you an unexpected result over an expected result.

 Now, you might argue that the behavior is clearly documented and it's the authors fault for writing a program that exhibits this behavior, but it's